 10 Common Short Term Effects of Narcotics that are Dangerous

-Narcotics most often refers to opioid drugs that produce a numbing and calming effect, but, also includes legal and illegal drugs like cannabis, benzodiazepines, cocaine, hallucinogens, and other controlled prescriptions drugs.
+The term “narcotics” refers to opioid drugs that produce a numbing and calming effect.
+This can include legal and illegal drugs like cannabis, benzodiazepines, cocaine, hallucinogens, and other controlled prescription drugs.
 Narcotics have psychoactive effects that increase their potential for abuse.
-With extensive availability in the United States, narcotics abuse and dependencies have become more widespread.
+With extensive availability in the United States, narcotics abuse and dependencies are widespread.
+Thankfully, the number of drug overdoses related to synthetic opioids other than methadone decreased by more than 35% from 2023 to 2024.

 1. Breathing Irregularities

-Opioid narcotics like heroin, morphine, methadone, and codeine are central nervous system (CNS) depressants that slow down breathing and heart rates, sometimes, to fatal extents.
-The most common symptoms of opioid overdose is slowed or irregular breathing that either stops or leads to vital organ damages including hypoxia (brain damage) and damages to the heart, kidney, liver, and lungs as oxygen levels in the blood decrease.
-Impending death is most often recognizable when the person emits choking or gurgling noises commonly known as the “death rattle”.
+Opioid narcotics like heroin, morphine, methadone, and codeine are central nervous system (CNS) depressants that slow down breathing and heart rate, sometimes to fatal extents.
+The most common symptoms of opioid overdose are slowed or irregular breathing that either stops or leads to vital organ damage, including hypoxia (brain damage) and damage to the heart, kidney, liver, and lungs.
+Impending death is most often recognizable when the person emits choking or gurgling noises commonly known as the “death rattle.”

 2. Cardiovascular Problems

-The heart is the central organ that pumps blood throughout the body and narcotics can slow down or speed up heart rate and blood pressure to dangerous levels inducing arrhythmias or irregular heart rates, heart attack, or stroke.
+The heart is the central organ that pumps blood throughout the body.
+Narcotics can slow down or speed up heart rate and blood pressure to dangerous levels, inducing arrhythmias or irregular heart rates, heart attack, or stroke.

 3. Dizziness or Lightheadedness

-Dizziness or lightheadedness can be short term effects of narcotics that lead to falls, accidents, and other injuries.
+Dizziness or lightheadedness can be a short-term effect of narcotics that leads to falls, accidents, and other injuries.
 People who use narcotics should pay close attention to these effects that can be early symptoms of problematic health conditions.
-Those who are pregnant or elderly may be more vulnerable to these dangers.
+Pregnant women and older adults may be more vulnerable to these risks.

 4. Fainting or Loss of Consciousness

-Often a result of low oxygen levels in the brain when the pulmonary or cardiovascular system begin to fail and these short term effects of narcotics are dangerous signs of overdose.
-“Nodding off” and fluctuations between arousal and unconsciousness is a common effect of opioid narcotic intoxication, but, when the person loses consciousness and is unable to be aroused, emergency treatment is necessary.
+Often a result of low oxygen levels in the brain when the pulmonary or cardiovascular systems begin to fail, fainting is a dangerous sign of overdose.
+“Nodding off” and fluctuations between arousal and unconsciousness are common effects of opioid narcotic intoxication, but when the person loses consciousness and is unable to be aroused, emergency treatment is necessary.

 5. Loss of Coordination

-Narcotics impair motor functioning skills and driving or operating heavy machinery is warned against when using narcotics such as prescription opioids or benzodiazepines because of the CNS depressant effects of these drugs that cause delayed response times and loss of coordination.
+Narcotics impair motor functioning skills, and driving or operating heavy machinery is warned against when using narcotics such as prescription opioids or benzodiazepines.
+This is because the CNS depressant effects of these drugs cause delayed response times and loss of coordination.

 6. Speech Difficulties